0xchat-app/.github/profile/README.md

 **Private Group**

-For [private group](https://github.com/0xchat-app/0xchat-core/blob/main/doc/privateGroup.md), we combine [NIP-28](https://github.com/nostr-protocol/nips/blob/master/28.md) and [NIP-59](https://github.com/nostr-protocol/nips/blob/master/59.md) to support group member management, where group messages, processed through gift-wrapping, are sent to all group members, ensuring messages are received only by group members even with frequent joins and leaves.
+For private groups, we use the [NIP-17](https://github.com/nostr-protocol/nips/blob/master/17.md) chat room to support group member management.
+In this setup, group messages are processed through gift-wrapping and sent to all group members, ensuring that messages are received only by group members.

-Since our private group chats do not use a shared group private key, each group message is individually encrypted and sent to group members, which is not ideal for large groups.
-After testing, the 0xchat app, with a multi-threading approach, can support private groups well with fewer than 200 members.
+Since our private group chats do not use a shared group private key, each group message is individually encrypted and sent to group members.
+This approach is not ideal for large groups.
+After testing, we found that the 0xchat app, using a multi-threading approach, can support private groups well with fewer than 100 members.

+**Relay Group**

+For open/closed groups, we implemented [NIP-29](https://github.com/nostr-protocol/nips/blob/master/29.md).
+In an open group, anyone can join, while in a closed group, administrative approval is required.
+Group owners or administrators can manage permissions, add or remove group members, and send group notes.
+This setup supports large group chats.

+Although non-group members cannot retrieve group messages, relay group messages are not encrypted.
+If content privacy is needed, please create a private group.

 **Open Channels**